 16. Hermiller JB, Leithe ME, Magorien RD, Unverferth DV, Leier CV "Amrinone in severe congestive heart failure: another look at an intriguing new cardioactive drug."
 J Pharmacol Exp Ther 228 (1984): 319-26

 17. Benotti JR, Grossman W, Braunwald E, Davolos DD, Alousi AA "Hemodynamic assessment of amrinone.
 A new inotropic agent."
 N Engl J Med 299 (1978): 1373-7

-Not all side effects for Inocor I V may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Inocor I V may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Inocor I V (inamrinone)

 - Drug Interactions

 - 0 Reviews – Add your own review/rating